Septic to Sewer Program

 This includes:

-- Infrastructure charge
+- Sewer infrastructure charge

-- Sewer connection fee
+- Sewer unit connection fee

 This updated structure provides a more consistent and predictable cost compared to previous policies.